anhbinu/miner-apps/eth-claymore/Readme!!!.txt

   In v9.x you should find best -dcri value even in ETH-only mode, check "FINE-TUNING" section.
 If you don't want to do it, use "-asm 0" option to use old GPU kernels.

 - How many cards are supported?
-  Miner supports up to 32 GPUs, though some options like "-di" will not work properly for some cards since they accept 0..9 indexes only.
+  Miner supports up to 32 GPUs.

 - Miner crashed and I cannot restart it until reboot.
   Often when OpenCL fails, you have to reboot the system, not just restart miner.
 Sometimes even soft reboot won't work and you have to press Reset button.
 It is because the fail is at drivers level, Windows does not like such things and drivers too.